-Elements Youth and Family Relationships Elements is based in Lismore and provides free counselling services for ages 10-24 and their parents via individual and group sessions, to assist in building supportive and positive family relationships.
+Elements is based in Lismore and provides free counselling services for ages 10-24 and their and parents via individual and aroun sessions, to Relationships parents via individual and group sessions, to assist in building supportive and positive family relationships.
 The program is funded by the Australian Government Department of Social Services.
-We aim to improve quality of life by addressing issues such as: managing relationships, alcohol and drug misuse, mental health, anger management, grief and loss and trauma.
+Elements Youth and Family We aim to improve quality of life by addressing issues such as: managing relationships, alcohol and drug misuse, mental health, anger management, grief and loss and trauma.
 We also offer family capacity building, support around kinship care, referrals to and group sessions in collaboration with other services, and deliver healthy relationship programs to schools.
 The program has continued to operate throughout the year providing flexible options during COVID-19, when we noted an increase in complexity of needs.
 Our primary focus has been on reducing the impact of immediate crises, increasing social and emotional wellbeing, and fostering linkages back into community and support networks.
 2020-21 Elements snapshot

-59 participants 1 sector community engagement
+59 participants1 sector community engagement

-9 group sessions 263 individual occasions of service
+9 group sessions263 individual occasions of service